12/3/2024

 Structured Literacy is the most effective approach to teaching students how to read because it is based entirely on science of reading research.
 Structured Literacy instruction is defined as explicit, systematic, cumulative, diagnostic, and responsive instruction.

-Along with Structured Literacy, it is important educators understand the science that goes into this method of instruction.
+Along with Structured Literacy, it is important that educators understand the science behind this method of instruction.
 That’s why professional development courses based on the science of reading can be so helpful for teachers.
 The better teachers understand the why and how of learning to read, the more effective they will be in teaching students.

 This is evident in one Louisiana school district, where teachers received training in the science of reading and subsequently saw 33% gains on their students’ STAR Early Literacy tests.